Auburn Ave Kids

 Puget Sound Brass Camp gathers experienced players on the University of Puget Sound campus for master classes, chamber groups and ensemble rehearsals.
 Camp requires at least two years' prior playing experience and concludes with a public performance on the last day of camp.

-Rock the Guitar Camp, also offered through Metro Parks Tacoma and held at the School of the Arts — Broadway gives budding rockers the opportunity to take their playing to the next level.
+Rock Band Camp, also offered through Metro Parks Tacoma, gives budding rockers the opportunity to take their playing to the next level.
 Campers perform pieces they learned on the last day of camp.

 South Sound dance camps

-Pacific Ballroom Dance in Auburn brings its "Dancing Classrooms" program to a summer camp format for youngsters intrigued by the discipline, complexity and awesome moves involved in ballroom dancing.
-Younger campers learn American-style standard and Latin dances, while older campers perfect their skills.
-Note: No prior experience necessary.
+Pacific Ballroom Dance camps in Auburn brings its "Dancing Classrooms" program to a summer camp format for youngsters intrigued by the discipline, complexity and awesome moves involved in ballroom dancing.
+This year's themes include Star Wars, Avengers and Neverland Kids.

 Ages: 3 and up